apache/lucenenet/websites/site/quick-start/tutorial.md

 ### Conclusion - Example 1
 While this example is not particularly complicated, it will get you started.
 It provides fully working code that uses Lucne.NET that you now understand.

-When looking at this code it’s pretty easy to imagine how one might use a while loop instead of inline code for adding documents and how one could perhaps add 10,000 documents (or a million documents) instead of just three.
+When looking at this code it's pretty easy to imagine how one might use a while loop instead of inline code for adding documents and how one could perhaps add 10,000 documents (or a million documents) instead of just three.
 And it's pretty easy to imagine how one would add several fields per document rather then just two.

 I would encourage you to play with this code, modify it (maybe by adding more fields, or changing the field name or field values) and then run it to see the results.
 This iterative process is a great way to grow your knowledge of Lucene.NET.